VEZY/PlantBiophysics.jl/docs/src/index.md

 meteo = Atmosphere(T = 22.0, Wind = 0.8333, P = 101.325, Rh = 0.4490995)
 ```

-Then defines which model to use for each process, and their parameter values:
+Then define which model to use for each process, and their parameter values:

 ```julia
 # Using the model from Medlyn et al. (2011) for Gs and the model of Monteith and Unsworth (2013) for the energy balance: